-The prophet could be genuine and that would seem to be a real problem for the Church; his words make it very hard for the body of Prios to hold sway with their words if this prophet’s proclamation serve to undermine them.
-The prophets grounded lifestyle and enlightened demagoguery appeal to a people who have seen nothing but war, hardship and torment over the last generation.
+The prophet could be genuine and that would seem to be a real problem for the Church; their words make it very hard for the body of Prios to hold sway if this prophet’s proclamation serve to undermine them.
+The prophets grounded lifestyle and enlightened demagoguery appeal to the greater masses, those who have seen nothing but war, hardship and torment over the last generation.

-Once, the word of the Queen proved enough, but the common man no longer hears her words as they did on the road or across the battlefield when the people first came to Ambria.
-After her release from imprisonment she led from the front and her words gave the people strength and hope; now, the nobles, politicians and the theurgy garble her words – and few hear anything to give them heart or purpose anymore.
+Once the word of the Queen proved enough to keep the common folk in check, but they no longer hear her words as they did on the road or across the battlefield when the people first came to Ambria.
+After her release from imprisonment at the hands of the Enemy, she led from the front and her words gave the people strength and hope; now, the nobles, politicians and the Theurgy garble her words – and few hear anything to give them heart or purpose.
 For most, the daily graft to simply stay alive and keep a family in food means the words of politics and religion have become a distant noise.

 The Prophet will change that.
-In the midst of the people, his words ring true and leave people with a renewed sense of purpose.
-He selfishless acts and asceticism have swayed onlookers to trust his words and believe in something again, seeing Prios as a living and caring god rather than some distant and unintelligible light translated by the chosen and lofty few within the enclosed santums of the theurgy.
+In the midst of the people, their words ring true and leave people with a renewed sense of purpose.
+Their selfless acts and asceticism sway onlookers to trust and believe in something again, seeing Prios as a living and caring god rather than some distant and unintelligible light translated by the chosen and lofty few within the enclosed sanctums of the Theurgy.

-When playing the Prophet, speak clearly and with a raise chin when uttering the true words of Prios.
-Catch and hold the players with your gaze when delivering his speeches, punctuating the close of each statement with a pause.
-When not engaged in energetic demogoguery, the Prophet speaks softly, but with unwavering certainty.
-He expects no gift – of coin, deed or word – for anything, though accepts graciously and with courtesy.
-As with their first encounter, he will gift anything received to others in more need at the first opportunity.
+When playing the Prophet, speak clearly and with a raised chin when uttering the true words of Prios.
+Catch and hold the players with your gaze when delivering their speeches, punctuating the close of each statement with a pause.
+When not engaged in energetic demagoguery, the Prophet speaks softly, but with unwavering certainty.
+They expect no gift – of coin, deed or word – for anything, though they accept them, at all times, graciously and with courtesy.
+As with their first encounter, they gift anything received to others in more need at the first opportunity.

-If the truth isn’t enough or a true Prophet doesn’t work for you, he can be something else entirely and with far from selfless motivation.
+If the truth isn’t enough or a true Prophet doesn’t work for you, they can be something else entirely and with far from selfless motivation.

-1 – The prophet is the third son of a nobleman who spent time in a seminary.
-He has a genuine sense of the Light of Prios and sees something more than the stultified preaching of the Church.
-The Church has lost its way. as a the son of noble, he knows his way around people and the courts – enough to pull off the occasional acts of charlatanism that allow him to ‘predict’ events yet come to or guess at the woes or discomforts of those who come to see him.
-He has a genuine talent with people and a silver tongue, something that if not for the happenstance of his birth order he might have put to other use.
+1 – The prophet is the third offspring of a nobleman who spent time in a seminary.
+They have a genuine sense of the Light of Prios and see something more than the stultified preaching of the Church.
+The Church has lost its way.
+As child of a noble, they know their way around people and the courts – enough to pull off the occasional acts of charlatanism that allows them to ‘predict’ events yet come to or guess at the woes or discomforts of those who come to see them.
+They have a genuine talent with people and a silver tongue, something that if not for the happenstance of their birth order might have been put to other use.

-2 – The prophet is a Knowledgeable Demon (Advanced Player’s Guide, p95), escaped from the Yonder and seeking to create chaos and disorder.
+2 – The prophet is a Knowledgeable Demon (Advanced Player’s Guide, p95), escaped from the Yonderworld and seeking to create chaos and disorder.
 It uses its rituals to uncover choice facts and hidden truths to bend others to its cause.
-A sun shaped scar around its face seems to add greater credance to the validity of the prophets words as a mouthpiece of Prios.
+A sun shaped scar around its face seems to add greater credence to the validity of the prophets words as a mouthpiece of Prios.
 This scar, in fact, is a perversion of eastern Tattoo Magic, a ritual called an Occluding Glyph (that has an effect similar to Exchange Shadow for the purpose of this article).
-The demon likely has no long term plan other than to create disorder, but Knowledgeable Demons have a reputation for cunning lacking in their more hate-fuelled brethren.
-The demon might have plans to weaken the barrier between the Real World and the Yonder using the focussed faith of those it corrupts.
+The demon likely has no long term plan other than to create disorder, but Knowledgeable Demons have a reputation for cunning that is found lacking in their hate-fuelled brethren.
+The demon might have plans to weaken the barrier between the Real World and the Yonder using the focused faith of those it corrupts.